Arabana language

 Arabana or Arabuna /ˈʌrəbʌnə/ is an Australian Aboriginal language of the Pama–Nyungan family, spoken by the Wongkanguru and Arabana people.

 The language is in steep decline, with an estimated 250 speakers according to 2004 NILS, to just 21 speakers found in the 2006 census.

 Geographic distribution

 Arabana is spoken at Neales River on the west side of Lake Eyre west to the Stuart Range; Macumba Creek south to Coward Springs; at Oodnadatta, Lora Creek, Lake Cadibarrawirracanna, and The Peake.
-Their boundary with the Kokatha People to their west is marked by the margin of the scarp of the western tableland near Coober Pedy.
+Their boundary with the Kokatha people to their west is marked by the margin of the scarp of the western tableland near Coober Pedy.

 Dialects

 Arabana has three dialects: Piltapalta, which Hercus refers to as "Arabana Proper", Wangkakupa, and Midhaliri.
 Wangganguru was also considered a dialect.

 Phonology

 Most of the nasals and laterals are allophonically prestopped.

-Arabana has three phonemic vowel sounds, /i a u/ as is typical in other Australian languages.
+Arabana has three phonemic vowel sounds as is typical in other Australian languages.